pay-rails/pay/docs/stripe/9_customer_reconciliation.md

 ### Backfilling subscriptions and charges for reconciled customers
 When `Pay::Customer`s are created using `Model.set_payment_processor` or `Model.add_payment_processor`, existing Stripe subscriptions and charges are not automatically backfilled.

-To backfill active subscriptions and the charges associated with those subscriptions, the `Pay::Customer.sync_subscriptions` method can be used.
-To backfill all subscriptions including canceled subscriptions, the `status: "all"` parameter can be provided (e.g. `Pay::Customer.sync_subscriptions(status: "all")`).
+To backfill active subscriptions and the charges associated with those subscriptions, the `Pay::Stripe::Billable.new(pay_customer).sync_subscriptions` method can be used.
+To backfill all subscriptions including canceled subscriptions, the `status: "all"` parameter can be provided (e.g. `Pay::Stripe::Billable.new(pay_customer).sync_subscriptions(status: "all")`).

 An equivalent method to backfilling charges not associated with subscriptions is not currently implemented within Pay, however `Pay::Charge`s can be created manually by the application such as in the example below.